bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:00:19

-Life from Utrecht, this is Bitcoin
+Live from Utrecht, this is Bitcoin

 Sjors Provoost: 00:00:22